Industrial IoT

 When we reach the third step in the optimization loop, we prepare the data platform, which includes:

-The fourth step of the optimization loop is to focus on making data available and usable in manufacturing, including:
+At the fourth step of the optimization loop the focus is on making data available and usable in manufacturing, including:

 To extract value out of technology, you need to know what you want to use IoT for in relation to your customers, your organization, and the strategic direction of the company.
 There is, basically, an untapped potential in relation to new earnings opportunities and completely new customer segments.
 But this is only realized if sales, IT, and R&D/manufacturing work towards the same goal.